Viking River Cruises Overview

 • Breakfasts and lunches are often served buffet style, although a chef will prepare cooked-to-order omelets or sandwiches at one end of the buffet table.

-• The most extensive fleet of river cruise ships with 76 ships (owned & chartered as of 2019), and they are constantly building new ships and overhauling older ships.
+• The most extensive fleet of river cruise ships with 80 ships (owned as of August 2024), and they are constantly building new ships and overhauling older ships.

 • Well organized and efficient bus tours accompanied by a "tour guide" (a knowledgeable local guide) who speaks english.